Canon SL2 vs Fujifilm XP140

 It is notable that the SL2 has a hotshoe, while the XP140 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The XP140 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the SL2 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SL2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SL2 was succeeded by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the SL2 and XP140 can be found, respectively, in the Canon SL2 Manual (free pdf) or the online Fujifilm XP140 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SL2 and the Fujifilm XP140?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.